Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Lions stats and trends

-- The Lions are 3-1 ATS when underdogs by 3.5 points or more this year.
+- The Lions are 3-1 ATS when underdogs by 3.5 points or more this season.

-- Detroit's games this season have hit the over on two of five set point totals (40%).
+- Detroit's games this year have hit the over two times in five opportunities (40%).

 - The Lions average 19.6 points per game, comparable to the 20 the Bengals allow.

-- This year the Lions have turned the ball over seven times, two more than the Bengals' takeaways (5).
+- The Lions have turned the ball over two more times (7 total) than the Bengals have forced a turnover (5) this season.

 Home and road insights